guillaumearm/PathToTarkov/README.md

 The offraid position is stored in your profile in a dedicated field `PathToTarkov`, you can edit it with a regular text editor.

-## Known issues
-- Sadly, Scav exfils cannot be used by a pmc (I don't know if it's a BSG limitation or if SPT-AKI doesn't implement a way to tweak this values)
-- Some hideout features cannot be disabled without crashing the game (generator, water collector and air filtering unit)

 ## UnInstallation
 Before deleting the mod, you can set the `enabled` props to `false` in `config.json` and start the server once.